tomerfiliba/agnos/site/tut-1.rst

   ./src/Calculator_server.java.stub
   ./calculator.xml

-As you can see, ``agnosc`` has generated server bindings, client bindings, and a server stub (which will be discussed later).
+As you can see, :ref:`tool-agnosc` has generated server bindings, client bindings, and a server stub (which will be discussed later).
 You can now use your favorite build system (`ant <http://ant.apache.org>`_, `scons <http://www.scons.org/>`_, etc.) to build a ``jar`` out of these.
 I'm